My grandfather’s old TRANS-OCEANIC shortwave radio (with tubes) still works great

-‘Shortwave Radio’ (and HAM Radio) listening can be an enjoyable hobby – even while only listening to communications from near and afar over the airwaves.
-Not only is shortwave radio ‘listening’ a hobby for some, it can also provide information input during a time of disaster.
+‘Shortwave Radio’ (and Ham Radio) listening can be an enjoyable hobby – even while just simply listening to communications from near and afar over the airwaves.
+Not only is shortwave radio listening a hobby for some, it can also provide information input during a time of disaster.
 While transmitting requires a license, listening is free.
+Here’s some information about Ham radio bands (and shortwave bands).

 The following is a list of the various ‘x’ meter bands, their associated frequencies, and a general description of what you might hear.

-Depending on your specific shortwave radio, you will be able to receive local and international broadcasts as well as some (or all) of the amateur radio (Ham radio) bands.
+Depending on your specific shortwave radio, you will be able to receive local and international broadcasts as well as some (or all) of the amateur radio (HF Ham radio) bands.
 The allocated frequency bands generally have their own characteristics regarding the best time of day for reception (day or night).

-Your shortwave radio might already list some of these bands on the front panel or listed in it’s manual.
+Your shortwave radio might already list some of these bands on the front or rear panel for reference, or listed in it’s manual.
 The information is also readily available on the internet from many sources.

-By the way, the bands themselves (usually represented in meters) is the result of the width (crest to crest) of the signal’s wavelength.
+By the way, the bands themselves (usually represented in meters) is the result of the (crest to crest) signal wavelength.
 Picture a sine wave.
-For example the 31 meter band (filled with international broadcasts) is actually getting to your radio antenna by way of an ‘invisible’ wavelength of about 31 meters from one crest to another of its sinusoidal wave (that’s about 100 feet!).
+For example, the 31 meter band (popular for international broadcasts) is actually getting to your radio antenna by way of an ‘invisible’ wavelength of about 31 meters from one crest to another of its sinusoidal wave (that’s about 100 feet!).

 Download and/or print your own copy: